 Anna Spencer is studying BSc International Business with a Year Abroad.
-She joined the University of Kent in 2019 and is coming to the end of an academic year taken at the University of Korea in Seoul, South Korea.
+She took a Year Abroad at The University of Korea in Seoul, South Korea.

-“One of my favourite moments so far has to be a recent festival where international students got to showcase things about their home countries.
+“One of my favourite moments during my Year Abroad was a festival where international students got to showcase things about their home countries.
 It was incredible walking around this huge event and seeing cultures that come together at one university.
 I felt so privileged to be learning amongst such a diverse group of students.

 I chose to study a Year Abroad when I first applied for my course.
 Hailing from London, I have grown up in a cultural melting pot and a big bustling city.
 Canterbury, in some essences, was the antithesis of this with its green, peaceful leafy campus.
 I felt that a year in a foreign city and all it had to offer would provide a great balance for my four-year degree.

 Applying for a place in South Korea, I’d heard positive things, that the people were welcoming, and the city of Seoul was becoming hugely metropolitan and exciting.
 I felt going further away, to a culture that was very different from my own, would be hugely character building, too.

 The system in Korea is also slightly different, in terms of the modules I could study.
 As well as my business topics I was able to take modules in literature and media, an appealing offer when I really want to get into book publishing one day!

 My first day was daunting, but I was eased in carefully by staff at the university.
 Luckily for me, lessons are taught in English, but I made it my mission to understand the language (which has a different alphabet to ours) before I arrived, so I could easily navigate life outside of university.